-Much like the work we do for K-12 education, we want to make sure the institutions receiving state funding as part of their normal funding stream are funded adequately.
+Much like the work we do for K-12 education, we want to ensure that institutions receiving state monies as part of their normal funding stream are adequately funded.
 Governor Wolf has proposed a new scholarship program for students attending any of the 14 schools in the state higher-education system.
-He'd cover the costs by repurposing a subsidy to the state's horse-racing
+The program, known as the Nellie Bly scholarship, would repurpose a subsidy to the state's horse-racing industry and also utilize federal pandemic relief funds to cover the cost.
+We feel it is crucial for Pennsylvania to also provide additional funds directly to PASSHE schools to make attendance at these institutions affordable for all students.

-As Pennsylvania taxpayers, we own the PASSHE system.
-And it is important to protect our investment.
-PASSHE is currently undergoing a system re-design.
-Goals of the redesign are increased efficiency, cost savings, and better serving the needs of students.
-While details of the re-design are currently unclear, there is no question the transition through any re-design will cost more money - even if the end goal is saving money.
-It is all the more important to provide funding to the system to survive and thrive through the re-design.
+As Pennsylvania taxpayers, we own the PASSHE system and it is important to protect our investment.
+PASSHE is currently undergoing a system redesign with the goals of increased efficiency, cost savings, and better serving the needs of students.
+There is no question the transition through any redesign will cost more money - even if the end goal is saving money.
+It is all the more important to provide funding to the system to survive and thrive through the redesign.

-Any funding increase to PASSHE (be in via direct funding increases or student scholarships) should represent and benefit all students and prevent tuition increases in the short term and reduce tuition costs in the long term.
+Any funding increase to PASSHE (via direct funding increases or student scholarships) should represent and benefit all students and prevent tuition increases in the short term and reduce tuition costs in the long term.

-6. Review Current Pennsylvania Standards in the Arts
+5. Review Current Pennsylvania Standards in the Arts

 The Pennsylvania Department of Education and the Pennsylvania State Board of Education should review content area standards as outlined in 22 Pa.
 Code, Chapter 4.
+The Pennsylvania General Assembly should pass legislation requiring a cyclical review of standards in all academic areas.
 A review and update of these standards is necessary to bring them into alignment with the current state of education in Pennsylvania and the nation.
-The Pennsylvania standards should be brought into closer alignment with the 2014 National Core Arts Standards and should include standards in media arts.
+Specifically, the Pennsylvania arts standards should be brought into closer alignment with the 2014 National Core Arts Standards and should include standards in media arts.